Awesome Common Lisp

 - ningle - A super-micro web framework.
 LLGPL. ninglex, an extended and noob-friendly ningle (mostly easier handling of query parameters).
 MIT.

-- Snooze - A RESTful web framework, built on Clack, where routes are just functions and HTTP conditions are just Lisp conditions.
+- 👍 Snooze - A RESTful web framework.
+Web server agnostic.
+Currently has support for Hunchentoot and Clack.
+Routes are just functions and HTTP conditions are just Lisp conditions.
 LLGPL.

 There are more projects, more or less discontinued but interesting.
-See the other ressources.
+See the other resources.

-- Plump - A lenient HTTP/XML parser, tolerand on malformed markup.
-Artistic License 2.0.
+- 👍 Plump - A lenient HTML/XML parser, tolerant on malformed markup. zlib.
 Best used with lquery and clss.

 HTML generators and templates